Vegan Seafood Sushi May Be Coming to a Store Near You

-Vegetarians and vegans rejoice, because Whole Foods Market has expanded their plant-based sushi.
-The faux-tuna, called ahimi, originally launched on November 1 in select New York and Los Angeles locations, according to a Whole Foods press release.
-The supermarket giant recently announced the plant-based alternative to sushi is now available at 40 Whole Foods stores across 10 states within the U.S.
+The faux-tuna, called ahimi, launched on November 1 of last year in select New York and Los Angeles Whole Foods locations, according to a Whole Foods press release.
+Shortly after, the supermarket giant announced they were expanding the plant-based alternative to 40 Whole Foods stores.

 The name ahimi comes from the word "ahi" meaning tuna and "mi" meaning spirit in Japanese.
 The faux-fish is made from peeled tomatoes that are marinated in a mixture of water, sugar, soy sauce, and sesame oil.
 The pieces are then cooked down at a very low temperature for a long time, though the exact method is kept a company secret, the Los Angeles Times reported.
 The result is a very meaty, umami-rich taste and texture akin to ahi tuna.